xsl:result-document href-attribute: ?select=//div and alike result in ClassCastException

 I was attempting to address elements without id attributes for replacement with xsl:result-document using the select path feature.
 I was attempting to use generic paths like //[generate-id() = $id], and ///, but that didn't seem to work.
 Then I tried something like //div, which points to an existing element in the HTML dom.
 But Saxon-CE fails silently in Chrome, IE 9 shows a ClassCastException in an overlay, FF 9 shows the same error in the Firebug console.

-#1 Updated by Community Admin almost 9 years ago
+#1 Updated by Community Admin over 9 years ago

 - Assignee set to Philip Fearon